Big Break Atlantis: Show 5: Batten Down the Hatches

 The two players with the lowest point total, Natalia and Kelly, play one hole for sudden death where the losing player heads straight to the elimination challenge while the other gets to participate in the immunity challenge.
 Natalia won with a par and Kelly goes directly to elimination.

 The immunity challenge involves a guest appearance from Gerina Piller, a former Big Break: Prince Edward Island participant.
 The first challenge is a tic-tac-tow challenge where players must hit their balls into nets to put their piece on the board and the winner getting 2 challenge points.
 The matchups are decided based on points standings, with Natalia, the lowest points earner, facing Gerina.

-The second stage is a target golf challenge where the players try to hit as close as possible to the hole in three different locations.
+The second stage is a target golf challenge where the players try to hit as close as possible to the hole in three locations.
 The circles are marked as targets on the green and the player getting within a specific target gets a particular number of points from 1 to 3.
 The locations are chosen by Gerina, and she also hits the shots herself, and the points she get for her shots gets added to the players' point totals with the exception of Kelly.

 Allison wins the challenge and wins $5,000 for Avis Rent a Car System.
 Anya and Natalia, having the lowest point total from the challenge, are headed to the elimination challenge along with Kelly.
 Anya, having the most points out of the three, is given the option to buy out of the challenge which she chooses to do so.

 Natalia and Kelly play from three locations on the 16th hole with each player choosing one location, and the player taking the fewest strokes out of those three locations wins the elimination challenge and the loser gets eliminated.
 Natalia beats Kelly on the first hole and carries over the lead to the third challenge, in which they play the full hole from the tee.
 Natalia hits her drive in the water and ends up with a triple bogey, resulting in Kelly winning the challenge.